community-web-service/APK-Signing-Guide/apk-signing-guide.md

 			* If unspecified, the default is based on min-sdk-version.
 		* v2-signing-enabled: Forces or prevents implementation of APK Signature Scheme v2
 			* If unspecified, the default is based on min-sdk-version.
+		* ks-key-alias: Alias under which the signing key pair is stored within the keystore
+			* If unspecified and only one alias is found in the keystore, that alias is used as the default.
+			* If multiple aliases are found within the keystore, this option must be specified.
+		* ks-pass: Password used to unlock the keystore.
+			* If unspecified, the user will be prompted.
 		* v: Enable verbose output.
 	* apk: Apk to be signed.